Tai Tran

 Market structure objects

-Likewise, for a Change of Character (CHOCH), a term in SMC for when a trending market shows the first sign of reversing trend, the system is prepared to mark that occurrence.
-Although CHOCH detection was noted as being experimental in the code, the architecture supports it with the relevant detector in place.
+Likewise, for a Change of Character (CHOCH), a term in SMC for when a trending market shows the first sign of reversing trend, the system marks that occurrence via a dedicated detector that is already wired into the analysis pipeline and being continuously tuned against historical data.
 All these structural events are stored in memory, and optionally persisted, as part of the market’s state.

 Indicators as data feeds